bernardosecades/training-node-express-mongodb/README.md

 npm start
 ```

-With nodemon (Detect changes in your code and automatically restart the server)_
+With nodemon (Detect changes in your code and automatically restart the server):

 ```bash
 nodedemon app.js